Rhubarb season is in full swing, and you have pots of these tangy stalks simmering on the stovetop. But what can you do with all that stewed rhubarb?

 Both red and green stalks work well for this recipe.

-1. Wash the stalks and slice into small chunks, about ¼ inch, and place in a saucepan or a pot.
+- Wash the stalks and slice them into small chunks, about ¼ inch, and place them in a saucepan or a pot.

-3. Bring to it to boil, then turn the heat to low-medium and leave to simmer for 15 minutes.
+- Bring it to a boil, then turn the heat to low-medium and leave to simmer for 15 minutes.

 Did You Know?
 Rhubarb picked on early spring has tender peels, but towards the end of the season, the skin becomes thick and tough to eat, requiring peeling and longer cooking time before becoming soft.